StepanHrbek/LightsprintSDK/src/LightsmarkFrontend/readme.txt

      * AMD/ATI GPUs since Radeon 9500 released in 2002
      * NVIDIA GPUs since GeForce FX released in 2003
      * Intel GPUs since GMA 4500 released in 2008
-     * use the most recent drivers
    - CPU: x86/x64 with SSE
    - RAM: at least 512 MB
    - free disk space: 100 MB

-3. What's new in Lightsmark 2016
+3. What's new in Lightsmark 2017
-   - GI updates in every frame -> smoother framerate, lower fps
+   - GI updates in every frame -> smoother framerate
    - default res increased to 1920x1080
    - OSX support (was Windows+Linux only)